paul-hammant/tbd/content/game-changers/index.md

 Snap-CI was the first CI service to setup pipelines for new branches in the tracked repository without a human initiating that - it did so automatically on push of the first commit into a branch.
 Well, at least if the branch name conforms to a given regex/prefix.
-That commit, and any to the branch afterwards even preceding the Pull Request, are run though a pipeline that includes:
+That commit, and any to the branch afterwards, even preceding the Pull Request, are run through a pipeline that includes:

 * all the classic compile/unit-test/integration-test/functional-test steps of the regular build, in situ